 - How Can I Be Tested for an STD?

-- For testing services, people are advised to see their healthcare professional; visit their local community health center; or, in an emergency, go to the nearest urgent care center or hospital.
+- For testing services, people are advised to see their health care professional; visit their local community health center; or, one of the agencies funded in part by DPHS who offer STD testing services .
+In an emergency, go to the nearest urgent care center or hospital.

 - Doesn't the New Hampshire Department of Health and Human Services fund STD clinics?

-- The STD Prevention Program used to oversee a network of STD/HIV clinics staffed by trained health professionals in community agencies throughout the State.
+- At one time the STD Prevention Program oversaw a network of STD/HIV clinics staffed by trained health professionals in community agencies throughout the State.
 During passage of the State Fiscal Year 2012-2013 budget, funding for such services was eliminated.
-Funding for the program beyond State Fiscal Year 2013 will be contingent upon decision making during the next budget cycle.
+Currently, select agencies are funded in part by DPHS federal funds to offer STD testing services.
+All funded agencies maintain their own fee schedule or scale and offer some services at low to no cost.